digital-asset/daml/ledger/participant-state/kvutils/tools/codec-benchmark/README.md

 reliable source to compare performances between commits, as the content of the export may vary over time.
-This should, however, provide a good dataset to have a tight feedback loop on improvements to the translation between Speedy, DAML-LF, and Protobuf objects and messages.
+This should, however, provide a good dataset to have a tight feedback loop on improvements to the translation between Speedy, Daml-LF, and Protobuf objects and messages.

 To run the benchmarks with a custom ledger export, you can run the following: